Pogy-Bot/pogy.db/README.md

     set(key, value)
     @param {string} key - The key to set.
     @param {object | string | number} value - The value to set.
-    @returns {boolean} - Whether or not the operation was successful.
-  */
-  await users.set(message.author.id, {
+    @returns {null | boolean | any} The result of the operation or the data if returnData is true */ await users.set(message.author.id, {
     username: message.author.username,